symfony-cmf/symfony-cmf-docs/bundles/block/introduction.rst

             ),
         ));

-If you want to make the base fields of your block document based on BaseBlock editable, just use the existing admin extension by adding the following lines to your sonata admin configuration ``sonata_admin``.
+If you want to make the base fields (f.e. the TTL for caching) of your block document based on BaseBlock editable, just use the existing admin extension by adding the following lines to your sonata admin configuration ``sonata_admin``.
+See http://sonata-project.org/bundles/admin/master/doc/reference/extensions.html for more details.

 .. configuration-block::